bartvandebiezen/css-conventions/css-conventions.md

 }
 ```

-### Always include a zero when a numeric value is less than 1
+### Always include a leading zero when a numeric value is less than 1

 - Do not add trailing zeros.